Vaccinating Health Workers (VHWs)

 • An up-to-date CPR certificate

-• Documentation to confirm you have administered 25 vaccines over the past 6 months and administered vaccines for at least 8 weeks
+• Documentation confirming you have administered 25 vaccines over the past 6 months for at least 8 weeks

 • Employment with an immunisation provider and have a clinical workplace supervisor